Estonian Institute today

 The contributors include several prominent people of their field as authors of the texts, editors, board members, designers and creators of information technology applications.

 The basis of the activities of the Estonian Institute as a non-governmental institution is its constitution.
 The work is directed by the General Meeting and the Governing Board elected for three years.
-The Board elected in May 2015 includes Mart Meri (Chairman), Tiina Maiberg, Katrin Maiste, Eero Raun, Karlo Funk and Peeter Helme.
-As of May 2015 the non-profit organisation has 32 members.
+The Board elected in May 2015 includes Mart Meri (Chairman), Tiina Maiberg, Katrin Maiste, Eero Raun and Karlo Funk.
+As of December 2016 the non-profit organisation has 35 members.

 The Institute also has an Advisory Board, with members as of 1 June 2011: minister of culture Urve Tiidus (ex officio), Maria Alajõe, Mati Heidmets, Tiina Kaalep, Heiki Loot, Ülle Madise, Urmas Reinsalu, Urmas Sutrop, Kaarel Tarand, Küllike Tohver and Piret Õunapuu.